cs1302uga/cs1302-tutorials/threads/brief-intro-threads.md

 the implicit exit condition can also be phrased as follows: all started non-daemon threads have finished executing.

-[^3]: In offocial Java documentation, a non-daemon thread is often referred to as a *user thread*; however, we chose not to use that term here since its [usual definition](https://en.wikipedia.org/wiki/Thread_(computing)#User_threads) would include both both daemon and non-daemon threads in Java.
+[^3]: In official Java documentation, a non-daemon thread is often referred to as a *user thread*; however, we chose not to use that term here since its [usual definition](https://en.wikipedia.org/wiki/Thread_(computing)#User_threads) would include both both daemon and non-daemon threads in Java.